Iraklis F.C. (Thessaloniki): National establishment and early success (1912–1959)

 After the integration of Thessaloniki in the Kingdom of Greece on 26 October 1912, the operation of the club was accepted by the Greek courts in 1914 and became a fully registered sports club on 11 January 1915 as Gymnastikos Syllogos Thessalonikis "Iraklis" (Γυμναστικός Σύλλογος Θεσσαλονίκης «Ηρακλής»).

 Shortly after the end of the Second Balkan War, Iraklis together with the 3 Jewish football clubs of the city, Progrès Sportive, Alliance and French-German School Alumni Union organised the first Thessaloniki Football Championship in January and February 1914.
 Iraklis won Alliance 3–1, Progrès Sportive 5–1 and after winning the French-German School Alumni Union, the club was proclaimed Champion of Thessaloniki.
 On 6 April 1914, Iraklis Thessaloniki played a match against Athinaikos Syllogos Podosferiseos, that ended as a draw.
 It was the club's first match against a club outside Thessaloniki.
 In 1914, Iraklis established the club's youth squad, so the students of the Greek Gymnasium of the city could train in football.
 A year later Iraklis won the second Thessaloniki Football Championship.
 The next championship was not held due to World War I.

 In the years following World War I, several football clubs were established in Thessaloniki and that led to the establishment of the Macedonia Football Clubs Association in 1923.
 The first championship from the newly founded association was organised shortly afterwards and Iraklis lost in the tournament's final 4–1 to Aris.
 In 1924 Iraklis played its first match against a club from outside the borders of Greece.
 It was a match against Yugoslav club SSK Skopje, a contest that ended 2–1 in favour of Iraklis.
 It was in that same year that Iraklis played its first match abroad, a 3–0 friendly win against SK Bitola.
-In 1926 the club appointed Hungarian Joseph Sveg as manager, the first ever foreign manager in Greece.
-Under Sveg's guidance, Iraklis won the Championship organised by the Macedonia Football Clubs Association in 1926–27.
+In 1926 the club appointed Hungarian József Schweng as manager, the first ever foreign manager in Greece.
+Under Schweng's guidance, Iraklis won the Championship organised by the Macedonia Football Clubs Association in 1926–27.
 By winning 6–0 against the reigning champion of Western Macedonia Ermis Sorovič and the champion of Eastern Macedonia and Thrace Rodopi, Iraklis was proclaimed Champion of Macedonia and Thrace.
 In the following years, Iraklis did not have any success, finishing in runner up and even lower positions in the Macedonia Football Clubs Association Championship.